razoumov/publish/02-task-parallelism.md

   while (count < niter && delta.read() >= tolerance) do {
 ~~~

-(6) Define an array of local delta's for each task and use it to compute delta:
+(6) Define an array of local delta's for each thread and use it to compute delta:

 ~~~
 var arrayDelta: [0..coltasks*rowtasks-1] real;